OctopusDeploy/blog/blog/2022-03/octopus-release-2022-q1/index.md

 We'd love to hear from you with any questions or comments.
 You can leave feedback below or join the conversation in our [Octopus Community Slack](https://octopus.com/slack).

-We also invite you to learn how to use Config as Code in Octopus by attending our [free webinar on on Wednesday, May 5, 2022](https://octopus.com/events/introducing-config-as-code-in-octopus)
+We also invite you to learn how to use Config as Code in Octopus by attending our [free webinar on Wednesday, May 4, 2022](https://octopus.com/events/introducing-config-as-code-in-octopus)

 Happy (version-controlled) deployments!